WHY A QUAKER SCHOOL?

-Each Friends’ school has its own unique style and personality.
-However, they all have a common purpose: to provide a rich and rewarding education and to foster the ideals of community, spirituality, responsibility and stewardship.
-A hallmark of the Quaker school experience is that each child has unique gifts and talents.
+Each Quaker school has its own unique style and personality.
+However, they all have a common purpose: to provide a rich and rewarding education, and to foster community, spirituality, responsibility and stewardship.